How to give loyalty points to charity

 The UK is one of the world's most charitable nations.
 79% of us give to good causes every month, according to Charities Aid Foundation (CAF) research.

-Not only that but, despite squeezed budgets and a poor economic outlook, the number of regular donors actually increased by 1.1 million from 2010 to 2011.
+Not only that but, despite squeezed budgets and a still uncertain economic climate, the number of regular donors remained stable between 2014 and 2015, hovering around the 22 million mark.

 How to give